What is narration therapy and how can this therapy help deal with our mental health?

 Instead, it could be more of a social, political, or environmental signal than a physical factor.

-It helps contextualize problems to a great extent, making way for the client to achieve different perspectives and develop his self-compassion form.
+Narrative therapy encourages individuals to contextualize problems to a great extent, making way for the client to achieve different perspectives and develop his self-compassion form.

-If you want to discover more about Narrative therapy, its functions, scope, and how it can help with your condition, check out these FAQs below.
+If you want to discover more about narrative therapy, its functions, scope, and how it can help with your condition, check out these FAQs below.

 It focuses on your understanding of your experiences in life.